Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Generalized Polynomial Division

 \section{Generalized Polynomial Division}

-We now formalize a generalization of the classical polynomial division algorithm that accommodates divisibility requirements on the remainders.
-This will be used in the CCA to factor diagonal delay matrices off of causal PR filter banks.
+We now generalize the polynomial division algorithm using the LDDRT to handle divisibility constraints on remainders.
+A specialization of this will be used in the CCA to factor diagonal delay matrices off of causal PR filter banks.